jonmatum/dotfiles/aws/README.md

    ```
    curl -O https://raw.githubusercontent.com/jonmatum/dotfiles/main/aws/install-aws-cli.sh |bash
    ```
 If AWS CLI is already installed, the script will check for updates and prompt you to update if a newer version is available.
 If AWS CLI is not installed, it will be installed automatically.

-4. Follow the on-screen instructions during the installation/update process.
+2. Follow the on-screen instructions during the installation/update process.

-5. Once the script completes, you should have the latest version of AWS CLI installed on your system.
+3. Once the script completes, you should have the latest version of AWS CLI installed on your system.

+## Execution Log

+The script logs the installation/update process in a file.
+You can find the log file at the location displayed after script execution.

 ## Contributing